-Endowment gifts create a permanent source of funding for faculty compensation, scholarships and financial aid, programmatic enhancements, and more, ensuring that USM is able to provide a world-class education for generations to come.
+Endowment gifts are especially valuable because they are invested for the long term, creating a permanent source of funding for ongoing priorities, such as scholarships and financial aid, faculty and staff salaries and support, programmatic enhancements, facilities maintenance, and all aspects of school operation.
+This helps to ensure that University School is able to provide a world-class education for generations to come.
 LEARN MORE

 Goal: $6 Million (Over 5 Years)